Turkey shells Syria's Afrin region, minister says operation has begun

 "The threat of Daesh has been removed in both Syria and Iraq.
 With this reality out in the open, a 'focus on Daesh' statement is truly a meaningless remark," he said.

-(Additional reporting by Tuvan Gumrukcu and Ece Toksabay in Ankara and Tom Perry and Lisa Barrington in Beirut; Writing by Dominic Evans; Editing by David Dolan and Angus MacSwan)
+(Additional reporting by Tuvan Gumrukcu and Ece Toksabay in Ankara; Tom Perry and Lisa Barrington in Beirut; Arshad Mohammed in Washington; Writing by Dominic Evans; Editing by David Dolan, Angus MacSwan and Hugh Lawson)